 Hungarian government bonds have quoted market price except for some treasury bills and bonds maturing within 3 months, which are valued based on BUBOR yield curve within 3 months maturity.
-In 2019 no debt instruments were transferred from Quoted market price to Valuation techniques-market observable inputs category due to this change in valuation (nor in 2018).
+In 2020 debt instruments in an amount of HUF 3 million were transferred from Quoted market price to Valuation techniques-market observable inputs category due to this change in valuation (no transfer in 2019).